PREP FOOTBALL: FCS upsets Carolina Academy for first win of season

 Lewisville 16

-LAMAR, S.C. — Lamar’s Tavaris Dolford rushed for 91 yards and a touchdown scored another on a catch.
+LAMAR, S.C. — Lamar’s Tavaris Dolford rushed for 91 yards and a touchdown and scored another TD on a catch.

 Teammate Tyler McManus passed for a touchdown and rushed for another.